2005-2017 Program Results

-New for 2019, we were pleased to have been awarded a Commonwealth of Massachusetts Watershed Monitoring Grant.
+New for 2019, we were pleased to have been awarded a Commonwealth of Massachusetts Watershed Monitoring Grant in the amount of $12680.
 The grant is designed to support watershed groups working with MassDEP to more comprehensively assess the health and safety of Massachusetts’ surface waters.
 This covered the cost of equipment allowing us to conduct bacteria monitoring and provide the results for entry into the State data portal.
 We collected and analyzed E. Coli levels at ten sites along the French River in Oxford and Webster, using a Quality Assurance Plan approved in August.
 We found all river segments normally used for kayaking and boating met or exceeded Class C water quality for E. Coli

 Thanks to The Last Green Valley for the use of their equipment and calibration materials, and especially to our volunteers, who now number more than 70 over the years, for their dedication and their willingness to brave the elements and the insects to achieve such high quality results.

 Please contact Jack Josti to volunteer for our 2020 campaign.

 A team including two Shepherd Hill students collects data near Clara Barton Road.
 In addition to the chemical data, volunteers note ambient and recent weather conditions, water appearance and odor, plant and animal life, and water level or flow

 The French River suffered from more than a century of degradation from industrial activity along its banks, and its waters are listed as impaired by the Department of Environmental Protection, but life has returned to much of the river, with fish populations and an abundance of wildlife in the river corridor.
 The objectives of our monitoring program are:

 To demonstrate to the public that the river is worthy of protection and enjoyment.